 Choosing between these best chairs for working from home comes down to whether you prioritise adjustability (Green Soul Zodiac Pro) or cooler long-session comfort and easier assembly (Frido AeroMesh Ergo).

-Final Buying Guide: Who Should Buy Which Chair?
+Who Should Buy Which Chair?

 Final Verdict — Which is the best ergonomic chair below ₹15K for you?